I need some decisions made here before 3 o'clock, and I can't get a hold of the people.

 Hey, I have two different topics for you today.

-One is about the tarted up dumbed down CBS evening news, and the other is about Republican presidential candidates.
+One is about the tarted up, dumbed down CBS evening news, and the other is about Republican presidential candidates.

 Okay.

-Um first about the the Katie Curk show.
+First about the Katie Couric show.

-My wife watches this show for the news and I watch it purely for entertainment.
+My wife watches this show for the news, and I watch it purely for entertainment.

 Wait a sec.